bcunningham40/SS1100_FinalProject_Group4/README.md

 5. In what way could this project be improved for future quarters?

    GitHub has been a bit of a learning curve.
 You have already mentioned in class that you plan to use it from the beginning of the quarter in the future.
 I think this would be helpful to address up front in the curriculum.
 It's a great collaboration tool - in a separate class, we discussed software project management, and I can see how GitHub would be useful for a team to collaborate and use as a repository for something like Kanban project boards.
 We also found the GitLab website, which it looks like NPS may have an account.
 We would possibly recommend this for future quarters: https://gitlab.nps.edu/dashboard/projects

+# Instructor Comments

+### ADC
+In your_adc_script.py, just be careful about using the word "main" as an alias name in import statements. main() isn't a reserved word by technical definition, but it often is by convention used as the main function for *that* particular script, rather than one you're importing.
+Other than that, the only issue is that your code overrides some of the functionality that rotate_me.py is also doing, likely based on the ChatGPT suggestions that ended up replicating those parts.

+### C&DH
+In both your code submissions, you could have used the ".split(":") method on the input string to find and segment the three parts out, but your method if indexing the ":" character does the same thing.
+Also, because you repeated that block of code in both parts, you could have wrapped it in a function and imported it into the check plus code script.
+I'd recommend adding in some error handling code to both scripts, just to help with the printing of the exceptions rather than returning strings as statements.

+### RCS
+Great Matlab code.
+Interestingly, you used Python-style indenting in the CheckPlus script - I think it makes it so much more readable, even though Matlab itself couldn't care less what you do with the tabs/indents.

+### EPS
+The string methods in the main function were a bit hard to understand.
+It works, at least in these instances, but these type of string-index replace/split/append structures are so fragile (if *anything* changes, it all falls apart)

+### Payload
+It's okay to split scripts up into multiple files - I think you may even have worked on them separately given that you have some import statements mixed into the middle.
+I'll specify this better in future classes, but as you can see it gets very complicated quickly, particularly when your script is set up to print/display multiple things as part of its structure.

+### Github
+Great writeup and use of the repository.
+Appreciate the feedback and link in the comments about using it earlier, and potentially working Gitlab in as part of the collaboration tools for the class - great suggestion!